 What are the potential health risks of using cleaning products?

-The chemicals in cleaning products can be toxic and exposure may lead to various health complications.
-Hazardous substances create an occupational safety risk and can also cause indoor air pollution if they are not handled correctly.
+Inhaling chemicals while cleaning can cause respiratory problems and may lead to various health complications.
+Hazardous substances also create an occupational safety risk and can also cause indoor air pollution if they are not handled correctly.

-Here are some potentially dangerous chemicals found in common household cleaning products like window cleaners, glass cleaners, and toilet bleach:
+Here are some potentially harmful chemicals found in common household cleaning products like all purpose cleaners and toilet bleach:

 - Sodium lauryl sulphate